SummaryRead the full fact sheet

-Treatment depends on the person’s age, general health and severity of the condition.
-Specialist doctors may include an orthopaedic surgeon to treat bone problems, a plastic surgeon to treat facial deformities, a neurosurgeon to treat complications of the central nervous system (brain and spinal cord) and an endocrinologist to treat hormone imbalances in the case of McCune-Albright syndrome.
+Treatment depends on your age, general health and the severity of the condition.
+Specialist doctors in your treatment team may include an orthopaedic surgeon to treat bone problems, a plastic surgeon to treat facial deformities, a neurosurgeon to treat complications of the central nervous system (brain and spinal cord) and an endocrinologist to treat hormone imbalances in the case of McCune-Albright syndrome.

 Regular weight-bearing exercise helps to strengthen bone, increase joint mobility and maintain a healthy weight.
-It is important that the exercise program is performed under the supervision of a doctor, because a person with fibrous dysplasia is at increased risk of bone fractures.
+It is important that an appropriate, safe exercise program is developed for you with guidance from your treatment team, because people with fibrous dysplasia are at increased risk of bone fractures.